mefive/delight-ui/README.md

-# react-component-helper
+# delight-ui

-Helper component for react components.
+A branch of lightwight ui component for React.

 See the [usage](http://mefive.github.io/react-component-helper/).

 IE9+

 Components dev plan